mlr3learners/mlr3learners.lightgbm/README.md

 # Features

-* integrated native CV before the actual model training to find the optimal `num_iterations` for the given training data and parameter set
+* integrated learner-native cross-validation (CV) using `lgb.cv` before the actual model training to find the optimal `num_iterations` for the given training data and parameter set
 * GPU support

 # Installation

-Before you can install the `mlr3learners.lightgbm` package, you need to install the lightgbm R package according to [its documentation](https://github.com/microsoft/LightGBM/blob/master/R-package/README.md) (this is necessary since lightgbm is neither on CRAN nor installable via `devtools::install_github`).
+Before you can install the `mlr3learners.lightgbm` package, you need to install the lightgbm R package according to [its documentation](https://github.com/microsoft/LightGBM/blob/master/R-package/README.md) (this is necessary since lightgbm is [neither on CRAN](https://github.com/microsoft/LightGBM/issues/629) yet nor installable via `devtools::install_github`).

 ```bash
 git clone --recursive https://github.com/microsoft/LightGBM